diyessi/explications/content/articles/srt1.md

 ## Second application

 The second application of Heron's formula is identical, except that there is no need to store the result in `COMMON+1`.
+Since an application of Heron's formula always results in a non-negative error, the first application ensures that the divisions will no increase the exponent, so the integer arithmetic will be safe.
 ```
        CLA COMMON            ITERATE Y(3)                              MISRT1034
        FDP COMMON+1                                                    MISRT1035